SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 "You're welcome," Rainbow said.
 "I'm going to make us breakfast."

 "What are we having?"
-Fluttershy asked.

 *I hope it's pancakes, the ones I ate at Pinkie's the other day were awesome.*

 "It's a surprise," Rainbow said with a grin.

-"Oh, okay," Fluttershy said.
+"Oh, okay."

 "I'll be back when it's done," Rainbow said before disappearing into the kitchen.